Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Abstract

 \section{Abstract}

-Rapid advancements in data science require us to have fundamentally new frameworks to tackle prevalent but highly non-trivial ``irregular'' inference problems, to which the large sample central limit theorem does not apply.
-Typical examples are those involving discrete or non-numerical parameters and those involving non-numerical data, etc. In this article, we present an innovative, wide-reaching, and effective approach, called {\it repro samples method}, to conduct statistical inference for these irregular problems plus more.
-The development relates to but improves several existing simulation-inspired inference approaches, and we provide both exact and approximate theories to support our development.
-Moreover, the proposed approach is broadly applicable and subsumes the classical Neyman-Pearson framework as a special case.
-For the often-seen irregular inference problems that involve both discrete/non-numerical and continuous parameters, we propose an effective three-step procedure to make inferences for all parameters.
-We also develop a unique matching scheme that turns the discreteness of discrete/non-numerical parameters from an obstacle for forming inferential theories into a beneficial attribute for improving computational efficiency.
-We demonstrate the effectiveness of the proposed general methodology using various examples, including a case study example on a Gaussian mixture model with unknown number of components.
-This case study example provides a solution to a long-standing open inference question in statistics on how to quantify the estimation uncertainty for the unknown number of components and other associated parameters.
-Real data and simulation studies, with comparisons to existing approaches, demonstrate the far superior performance of the proposed~method.
+Rapid advances in data science require fundamentally new approaches to address prevalent inference problems for which regularity conditions and the large-sample~central limit theorem do not apply, such as those involving discrete or non-numerical~parameters or non-numerical data.
+This article presents an innovative and effective framework, called {\it repro samples method}, to conduct statistical inference in general settings, including the complex problems described above.
+The development leverages Fisher inversion techniques and artificial samples generated to mimic the observed data, and is broadly applicable and supported by rigorous theories.
+For commonly encountered irregular inference problems involving mixed types of (discrete/non-numerical and continuous) parameters, a three-step procedure is proposed to dissect the complicated inference task into manageable steps.
+The article also develops a unique matching scheme that turns parameter discreteness from an obstacle for forming inferential theories into an advantage for improving computational efficiency.
+The effectiveness of the proposed methodology is demonstrated using examples, including a case study on inference for a Gaussian mixture model with an unknown number of components that resolves a long-standing inference problem.
+Real data and simulation studies, with comparisons to existing approaches, demonstrate the superior performance of the proposed method.